Unboxed-Software/solana-course/content/token-program.md

 }
 ```

+JC:
+## Approve / Revoke Delegate
+This is an important point -- please add in a section about the importance of using approve / revoke on delegates rather than signing with your keypair.
+Dapps need to start using it way more to avoid putting user funds at risk.

 # Demo

 We’re going to create a script that interacts with instructions on the Token Program.
 We will create a Token Mint, create Token Accounts, mint tokens, transfer tokens, burn tokens, and close a Token Account.
+JC nit: there isn't a bit about closing later on, so can remove that mention

 ### 1. Basic scaffolding